flavsdotpy/python-contributions/README.md

 Each folder contains one or more different snippets, meant for a lot of different stuff.
 Feel free to grab them and use them in your works.

+Complete list:

+* [es-scrolling-query](./es-scrolling-query) - Scrolling query elasticsearch, with a page size of 1000 records (configurable).

 ### Prerequisites

 * Python 3.6